A sleeve gastrectomy or gastric

 ● Turkish delight, as the name suggests, can be a really sweet delight for tourists.
 It is made from sugar, starch and just about any fruit or aroma imaginable, including walnuts, hazelnuts, pistachios, dates, lemon, orange, rosewater and many others.
 Turkish delight is usually served with coffee and it became popular all around the world, including in the Balkans region and as far as Brazil and North America.

-Gastric sleeve surgery or sleeve gastrectomy is recommended for patients suffering from obesity or morbid obesity.
-This is a type of medical condition where the patient has accumulated so much body fat that it has a negative effect on the patient’s health, effectively limiting their life expectancy.
-Generally speaking, patients with a body mass index of 40 and over are considered morbidly obese.
+Gastric sleeve surgery or sleeve gastrectomy is recommended for patients suffering from obesity or morbid obesity, as it is such a severe health condition that affects various systems of the body.
+Patients with a body mass index of 40 and over are considered morbidly obese, and this is a type of medical condition where the patient has accumulated so much body fat that it has a negative effect on the patient’s health, effectively limiting their life expectancy.

-A sleeve gastrectomy or gastric sleeve surgery may not be suitable for extremely overweight individuals as the surgery itself can be life threatening.
-In some cases it’s best to wait and lose some weight before going in for surgery.
+A sleeve gastrectomy or gastric sleeve surgery may not be suitable for extremely overweight individuals as the surgery itself can be life-threatening.
+In some cases, it’s best to wait and lose some weight under physician supervision and with the help of well-planned diet and exercise program before undergoing surgery.

-The patient should stop using aspirin, ibuprofen and vitamin E at least 2 weeks before going in for surgery.
-At least 3 weeks before the surgery, the patient should stop smoking as it can interfere with anesthesia and the gastric sleeve recovery period.
+The patient should stop using blood thinners such as aspirin, ibuprofen, and vitamin E at least 2 weeks before the gastric sleeve surgery.
+At least 3 weeks before the surgery, the patient should stop smoking as it can interfere with the anesthesia and then the recovery period.

 Patient is required to stay 4 nights in the hospital

 Gastric sleeve complications are rare, but they can happen.
-The chance of complications depend on the patient’s state of health, the technique used by the surgeon and the recovery period.
+The frequency of complications depends on the patient’s state of health, the technique used by the surgeon and the general situation of the recovery period.
 Gastric sleeve complications can include:

 ● Leaking of the sleeve